-Your History.
+Our History.
 Your Voice.
-New Haven’s Story
+New Haven’s Shared Stories.

 Date: Wednesday, July 1, 2026